neapsix/.dotfiles/README.md

 Then, create symlinks in your home directory to the files.

 ### Create Symlinks Using GNU Stow
-Use `stow` To easily create symlinks for mulitple files at a time.
+Use `stow` to easily create symlinks for mulitple files at a time.
 Just `cd` to the directory and use `stow` to link these files.
 By default, the command creates links one level up in the tree for all the files within the specified directory.

-For example, in `˜/.dotfiles/` run
+For example, in `˜/.dotfiles/` run the following commands:

 ```
 $ stow bash